 I have already accepted payment on my claim but I feel that I am entitled to more than what the insurance company paid me.
 Can a Public Adjuster help me in such a case?

-Possibly.
-Even in the event of certain “releases”, there are claims that can be reopened and additional payments can be obtained when the homeowner is entitled to them.
 It will cost you nothing to contact me and allow me to review your claim to see if there are additional steps available for you to take.

 Can the contractor who is doing the work on my home negotiate my claim with the insurance company?